NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 1. There is no function.
 This is just bare whistle code mappings.
 2. $root is a variable that represents the JSON object that is passed to whistle.
 It is just the structured extractions from the CSVs, data-dictionaries and study details you described in your configuration file.

+This file, _entry.wstl, is referenced inside the study.yaml file as the value for whistle_src.
+Whistler will pass that filename to the whistle compiler which then parses the instruction above to execute the Transform_dataset() function.

 ## Generating FHIR Resources
 Now that we have our entrypoint, we can build some FHIR resources!